On this page

 What skills do you learn in LVN programs in Los Angeles?

-When you work through the curriculum of an LVN program in Los Angeles, you gain numerous invaluable skills, including the ability to conduct assessments on patients, maintain medical records, provide medications, and assist patients with issues related to hygiene and mobility.
+When you work through the curriculum of an LVN program in Los Angeles, you gain numerous invaluable skills, including the ability to conduct assessments on patients, provide medications, maintain medical records, and assist patients with issues related to hygiene and mobility.
 Also, students in these programs gain strong decision-making skills to prioritize what care a patient needs and communicate effectively with patients, their family members, and members of a healthcare team.
-LVN programs also teach students computer skills to document a patient’s health issues and ensure medical records are accurate and complete.
+Finally, LVN programs teach students computer and observational skills to document a patient’s health issues and ensure medical records are accurate and complete.

 How much do LVN programs cost in Los Angeles?

 The amount that you can expect to pay for an LVN program in Los Angeles varies depending on the school you choose.
 Generally, you will be charged a lump sum each semester as you complete the program, or your school may charge by the number of credits you take.
-To get an idea of how much you may be charged for your tuition, review the information below of three different schools with various price points.
+To get an idea of how much your tuition could be, here are three different Los Angeles schools with various price points.

 LVN Diploma Program